philmccarthy/philmccarthy/README.md

 ### Hey there!

 I'm Phil (he/him).
-I'm a software developer at [VIZIO](https://vizio.com/).
+I'm a software developer at Shopify and a part-time instructor at [Turing School](https://turing.edu/).

-- I’m a graduate of [Turing School](https://turing.edu/)'s backend engineering program
-- How to reach me: hi (at) philmccarthy.dev

 <hr>